Dinimar-Fishboi/Team-Profile-Generator/README.md

 This is a a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

+Please view an example of a generated HTML file in the DIST directory.

 ## Screenshot and link to use case